RiverMagnetic/first-rails-api-project/README.md

 I am looking forward to building something I would want to use, and as I move beyond the MVP, I hope to appeal to other list lovers as well.

 ## The tables I will need

-I will need a user table, which will probably look like this when it's created in code:
+I will need a user table, which is probably already provided in the template, looking something like this:
 ```ruby
 class CreateUsers < ActiveRecord::Migration[5.1]
   def change